-Imported and distributed films by country of origin; attendance; mean ticket price; production of films by type; television broadcasts by origin, number of episodes and total duration; film and television services provided to foreign companies; sources of financing of audiovisual production and services
+Imported films and films that were distributed in Estonian cinemas by country of origin; attendance; mean ticket price; production of films by type; television broadcasts by origin, number of episodes and total duration; film and television services provided to foreign companies; sources of financing of audiovisual production and services

 Type of films

 Film imports and distribution; film and television production